momin-riyadh/learn-frontend/development/README-template.md

-# Frontend Mentor - Pricing component with toggle solution
+# Frontend Mentor - Huddle landing page with single introductory section solution

-This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
+This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents